Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/trivia.md

 There are also multiple libraries out there that render full Angular templates dynamically, but rely on the JiT-compiler to do so.
 Many of them do not offer support for AoT-compilation (which Angular uses by default) and its many advantages.

-Another significant downside is that including the JiT-compiler in your bundled code will unfortunately increase its size dramatically.
+A significant downside with all of them is that including the JiT-compiler in your bundled code will unfortunately increase its size dramatically.

-Depending in the content, rendering a dynamic template as though it were a static file is dangerous if you do not fully control the content, as all Angular components, directives or template syntax expressions are blindly executed just like in a static template.
+Depending in the content, rendering a dynamic template as though it were a static file can also be dangerous if you do not fully control the content, as all Angular components, directives or template syntax expressions are blindly executed just like in a static template.

-Runtime compilation also suffers from most of the same drawbacks as the other libraries listed here, such as the lack of flexbility and control etc., so I won't list them seperately here.
+In general, runtime compilation suffers from most of the same drawbacks as the other libraries listed here, such as the lack of flexbility and control etc., so I won't list them seperately here.

 ## Special thanks